File this one under Evolution of Consciousness studies.

 But if it’s not a person you care about, but some sort of memeplex, that has set some unreasonably high standards that everybody knows that everybody is always falling short of… then that’s not an actual sane superego with real expectations—that’s a psy-op.
 If a memeplex has convinced you that there’s not enough time and you need to desperately constantly be out of breath trying to make something happen… the urgency is a confusion.
 Again, the problem may be important, but if it’s that important you can’t fix it while you’re in a state of panic.
 And you also can’t accurately gauge for yourself how important it is while you’re in a state of panic.

-What I’m saying here is, I believe, self-evident—you can verify it for yourself.
+What I’m saying here seems to me self-evident—you can verify it for yourself.
 If it seems wrong, it’s possible that you’ve interpreted something I’m saying as having some implication that seems absurd (I may myself believe that implication, so let me be clear that even if so, that’s not part of the self-evident thing which is the center of the point I’m trying to make here!)

 It’s also possible that if you find yourself rejecting what I’m saying here that that rejection may be coming from some superego, some meme, not from your own sense of things.
 The canonical version being “but if you believed that you could be not constantly feeling guilty about your sins, you’d go to hell.”
 And of course the superego would say that.
 But if hell’s really bad, and sinning is going to send you there, you’ll probably conclude on your own that you don’t want to do it if you can pause to think about it, so the urgency’s still not necessary.